West Timor Travel, Indonesia – Indonesian Tribes and Sacrifices

 Getting to West Timor, Indonesia

 So how would you get to West Timor?
 We traveled overland from Timor-Leste, but the region’s capital Kupang is actually very well-connected by air to the rest of the province, and serves as a regional transit point for many destinations in East Nusa Tenggara (NTT).
-In fact, we had already passed through Kupang’s airport a couple of times to get to other destinations in NTT such as Alor.
+In fact, we had already passed through Kupang’s airport a couple of times to get to other destinations in NTT such as Alor when exploring Indonesia.

 We had already obtained a 2-month visa to Indonesia in Dili, so very few questions were asked as we filled in customs and arrivals documents.
 We were carrying one bottle of wine each which we had bought in Dili (where wine is so much more affordable than it is in Indonesia!) and no questions were asked about that either.

 After we had crossed the border, a second van was waiting for us to drive us along West Timor.
 The van makes its final stop in the capital of Kupang towards the west of the island, but we you can stop at any point on the trip.
-We had decided that we would spend our first few days in West Timor, Indonesia in the town of Soe, from where we intended to explore the surrounding traditional villages.
+We had decided that we would start our West Timor travel in the town of Soe, from where we intended to explore the surrounding Indonesian tribes in the traditional villages.

 If you are not a fan of buses, flights to Kupang can be checked at Nusatrip.

 Soe is a little Indonesian town set in West Timor’s mountains.
-Although the town itself is unremarkable, it is a great base from where to explore the surrounding rural countryside, tribal villages and traditional markets which make West Timor, Indonesia so unique.
+Although the town itself is unremarkable, it is a great base from where to explore the surrounding rural countryside and traditional markets, as well as meet Indonesian tribes, which make West Timor, Indonesia so unique.

 Where to stay in Soe